 If you are feeling depleted or burnt out, focus on recharging your own batteries.

 Once you feel a bit rested then come back to this article.

 Again, this might feel indulgent but it is not.
 This is the proper way to do “self-care.”
-Don’t led the ads and general media fool you.
-Self-care is not heading out for an occasional spa day (although those are quite nice!).
-Self-care at a basic level is about the day-to-day management required for a healthy life.
-And, on a more “advanced” level, it is about nourishing one’s soul.
+Don’t let the ads and general media fool you.
+Self-care is not heading out for an occasional spa day (although that can be nice!).
+Self-care is making the choice to value your well-being or the day-to-day actions you take to nurture yourself.

-I also believe that the soul knows what it wants (and needs).
-But, often we don’t take time to listen to that voice deep within us.
+I also believe deep down you know what you want (and need).
+But, often we don’t take the time to listen to that voice within us.

-Therefore this summer, let’s focus on just one small achievable project that would feed your soul.
+Therefore this summer, let’s focus on just one small achievable project that would feed you.
 We’re only focusing on one small project at a time so for two important reasons:

 - By focusing on one project you say “yes” to, you can more easily say “no” to everything else.
 (Check out “Ten tips for Saying No” you have a very hard time doing so.)

 - By focusing on a small project, you’re more likely to get a small win that can lift your mood to motivate you to do more.